Board of Directors

-Jack Kussmaul has been practicing law in Lancaster, Wisconsin, for more years than he cares to remember.
-Cutting back on his hours has given him more time to be involved in other non-profit organizations, and he is active with The Prairie Enthusiasts, The Wisconsin Academy of Sciences, Arts and Letters and American Players Theatre.
+Jack Kussmaul practiced law in Lancaster, Wisconsin, for more years than he cares to remember.
+Newly retired, he is enjoying more time to be involved in other non-profit organizations, and he is active with The Prairie Enthusiasts, The Wisconsin Academy of Sciences, Arts and Letters and American Players Theatre.
 A major focus of his life is the restoration of his 97 acres on the Lower Wisconsin River to its pre-settlement state, with the goal of permanent preservation.
 Jack has been with Thursday’s Child since that first meeting 35 years ago.

 Sandra Meier, Potosi

 Sandy first heard of Thursday’s Child through her children Travis, Kelly, and Billy when they attended Cassville Elementary, where Noël was the music teacher.
 Sandy recalls an event where each grade held penny wars and the money raised was donated to Thursday’s Child.
 In 1992, Sandy lost her daughter Kelly.
 Sandy recalls how touched she was when Thursday’s Child returned the money that the school had raised since they had a loss of their own.
 The money was put towards a memorial plaque with Kelly’s picture and a beautiful verse that hangs in the hallway yet today.
 For 26 years, Sandy, her family and friends planned and hosted the Kelly Meier Memorial Trail Ride, with proceeds benefiting Thursday's Child and Grant County 4-H kids to Horse Camp with the remaining funds going towards Thursday’s Child.
 In 2007, Sandy was asked to join Thursday’s Child as a Board member!

 Sandy lives with her husband Doug on a farm near Potosi where they raise beef cattle and horses!
 She is an avid trail rider and loves to travel and camp with her horses!
 In her free time, she enjoys riding Harley’s and ATVs with her husband, camping, and traveling but most of all, her two young grandsons, Memphis and Ransom and granddaughter Ripley Kelly Mae!

 Lisa Roh, Platteville